HIV/AIDS in Russia: 1990-2019

 In 2005, of the more than 1.4 million people infected with HIV in Europe and Central Asia, about 61% were Russian citizens.
-In 2005, of the more than 1.4 million people living with HIV in Europe and Central Asia, about 61% were Russian citizens.
 One year later, 90 percent of all HIV-positive people in Eastern Europe and Central Asia lived in Russia and Ukraine.
 The most affected regions of the Russian Federation were Samara, Irkutsk, Leningrad, Orenburg, Sverdlovsk, Tyumen, Ulyanovsk, Chelyabinsk, Kemerovo and Kaliningrad oblasts, the city of St. Petersburg, and the Khanty-Mansiisk Autonomous District.
 A large cluster of drug users had formed there, and by the end of 2009 between 0.5% and 1.2% of the population in these regions were officially registered as carriers.
 HIV predominantly affected the young population of the country: 70.5% were diagnosed before the age of 30.
 Experts feared that this would soon lead to an increase in the dependency ratio, as well as affect the rate of long-term economic growth.
 According to various estimates, by 2025-2035 the population loss due to AIDS will reach 20-30 million people.
 During the next decade, the annual increase in HIV-positive people in Russia was 5-10%.
 The number of deaths from HIV was increasing by about 20% annually.
 According to Rospotrebnadzor, by early 2013, 140,000 HIV-infected people had died for various reasons.
 A year later, the number of carriers in the country exceeded 900 thousand people, 80% of whom were under 30 years old.
 At the same time, the deputy prime minister of the Russian government Olga Golodets stated that the total number of carriers exceeded one million, with more than 6,000 new infections daily.
 About 40% of all carriers were female.
 One in twenty men aged 30–35 years old was a carrier of HIV.

 In 2015, the Federal AIDS Center officially registered 1 million HIV-positive people.
 Of these, approximately 53% of infections were related to drug use, 43% to sexual contact between men and women, and 1.5% to homosexual contact.
 Despite the relatively high number of surveys (10-19.3% in 2006-2015, epidemiologists assumed that the real number of carriers was 7 times greater.
 Half of the new HIV cases were attributed to 22 regions.
 The most critical situation with the spread of HIV was observed in regions where drug trafficking took place.
 Thus, Rospotrebnadzor considered Irkutsk (1.7% of the population infected with HIV) and Samara (1.6%) Sverdlovsk (1.6%), Kemerovo (1.5%), Orenburg (1.2%), Leningrad (1.2%), Chelyabinsk (1%) problem regions.
 Tyumen (1%) regions, St. Petersburg (1%).
 In November 2016, the press service of the Yekaterinburg Health Department reported that every 50th resident of the city is infected with HIV.
 In 15 regions, more than one percent of pregnant women were infected.
 In many cases, they found out about their status when they were registered at the maternity clinic.